BeatsuDev/all-the-heaps/bench/README.md

 ## Run the benchmarks

-> Note: Ensure you have installed all the *optional* dependencies to run the benchmarks.
+> Note: Ensure you have installed all dependencies to run the benchmarks.

 ```
 bun bench/<benchmark>.ts